 Do the following to complete the Date class and the program:

-Test the program thoroughly then print both Date.java and TestDates.java to turn in.
+After thoroughly testing print both Date.java and TestDates.java to turn in.

 - In the validDate method in the Date class add the following

 as indicated by the comments (ignore the comment about valid